Simon Liberati: Biography

 In January 2013 Flammarion published his 113 études de littérature romantique, a book, according to the site evene.fr, "Thick, a little messy, at once naive and sincere, with passages that are forgotten but also moments of grace". and which proposes to the reader to discover the readings that have built Simon Liberati.
-The book enjoyed a positive reception mainly positive.Marin de Viry, « La guerre du goût », Marianne, 12 January 2013.
+The book enjoyed a positive reception.

 On 3 November 2022, his novel Performance was awarded the Prix Renaudot.

 Personal life

 Simon Liberati has been married to actress and film director Eva Ionesco since 8 December 2013.